Immigration Department of Malaysia: History

 After independence, The Immigration Ordinance 1959, The Immigration Regulations 1959 and The Passport Ordinance 1960 were introduced to replace The Immigration Ordinance 1949.
-These laws provided greater power for regulating the entry of foreigners and visitors into the Federated Malay States.
+These laws provided greater power for regulating the entry of foreigners and visitors into the Federation of Malaya.

 The formation of Malaysia in 1963 had extended the immigration requirements to the states of Sabah and Sarawak.
 The Immigration (Transitional Provisions) Act 1963 was enacted to protect the interests of both States.
 Apart from regulating and controlling the entry and exit of non citizens, the Sabah and Sarawak's immigration office also controlled the entry of Malaysian citizens originating from Peninsular Malaysia (West Malaysia).

 In 1964, the management of immigration matters was placed under the Ministry of Home Affairs.
 The administration was handed over to a Malaysian.
 Mr. Ibrahim bin Ali was appointed as the first National Immigration Controller.
 The appointment took place on 1 January 1967.
 Starting from 13 April 1965, the immigration head office was located at Jalan Tugu, Kuala Lumpur.

 On 1 December 1971, immigration administrative matters of the Malay States came under the Malaysian Immigration Headquarters.
 The immigration laws enforced at that time were reviewed and in 1974, a special provision for the states of Sabah and Sarawak was included.
 The Immigration Act 1959/63 (Act No. 155) and the Passport Act 1966 (Act No. 150) were used nationwide.
 These Acts were revised and amended from time to time according to the current situation and need.
-The title, Immigration Controller was replaced with the Director General of Immigration in 1969.
+The title Immigration Controller was replaced with the Director General of Immigration in 1969.

+Organisation

 Since its establishment in 1947, the Headquarters of the Immigration Department of Malaysia was in Penang.
 On 13 April 1965, the Immigration Headquarters was transferred to Jalan Tugu, Kuala Lumpur.
 In January 1981, the office moved to BUKOTA Building, Jalan Pantai Baharu, Kuala Lumpur, before moving to Pusat Bandar Damansara, Kuala Lumpur in 1988.

 Now, the headquarters of the Immigration Department of Malaysia are located at Putrajaya.
 The move of premises started in September 2004 and it was done in stages to ensure that the quality of services to the public was maintained.